dsouzarc/iMessageAnalyzer/README.md

 ---

 ![Screenshot 3](https://github.com/dsouzarc/iMessageAnalyzer/blob/master/Screenshots/Screenshot_3.png)
-Searching for text brings up contacts + contacts with messages that match the text Pressing Enter brings up the next text occurence Message occurrences are highlighted in yellow and pressing enter scrolls to the next occurrence
+Searching for text brings up contacts + contacts with messages that match the text.
+Pressing Enter brings up the next text occurence.
+Message occurrences are highlighted in yellow and pressing enter scrolls to the next occurrence

 ---

 ![Screenshot 4](https://github.com/dsouzarc/iMessageAnalyzer/blob/master/Screenshots/Screenshot_4.png)
-Attachments sent are shown in a message
+Attachments sent are shown in a message.
 Clicking on them opens a popup with that attachment

 ---

 ![Screenshot 5](https://github.com/dsouzarc/iMessageAnalyzer/blob/master/Screenshots/Screenshot_5.png)
-For multiple attachments in a message, the popup allows scrolling through each attachment As well as the ability to open each attachment in the right application
+For multiple attachments in a message, the popup allows scrolling through each attachment as well as the ability to open each attachment in the right application

 ---